 For companies with operations in many locations domestically and around the globe, the number of accounting transactions to record every minute detail of business activity can be daunting, as can the process of reconciling those transactions for completeness and accuracy at month’s end.
 Management and legal reporting activities must comply with specific rules and standards, and the account reconciliation process is no exception.
 Centralization of work processes into Shared Services can further complicate the process since much of the transaction activity still resides within local operations, where the knowledge about those transactions often resides.
 This often suggests a shared responsibility for account reconciliations, with overall ownership either local or centralized, depending on the specific attributes of each account.

 With the addition of advanced technologies and tools, many companies are shifting towards greater consolidation of the account reconciliation process, often into regional Shared Service centers, but sometimes even more globally, with the effect of eliminating as much local site responsibility as possible.

-A recent PeercastTM in our General Accounting (R2R) research area featured a global manufacturing company with $5B in annual revenue, sharing their approach to transitioning the Account Reconciliation process to a consolidated location.
-Here is an overview to their transition timeline:
+A recent PeercastTM in our General Accounting (R2R) research area featured a global manufacturing company with $5B in annual revenue, sharing its approach to transitioning the Account Reconciliation process to a consolidated location.
+Here is an overview of their transition timeline:

 - Pre-2014 – Single VP for Shared Services, but structured as a decentralized organization